A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 It’s proactive.

 It’s always better to stay one step ahead of your customers’ requests.
 Having quick access to a COI looks professional and demonstrates that your business is well-run.
-You never know who will request a certificate of insurance or how often you’ll be asked, so keep a COI handy at all times.
+You never know who will request a certificate of insurance or how often you’ll be asked, so keep a COI accessible at all times.

 How Do I Get a Certificate of Liability Insurance?